Section 39 (aka Harassment)

 Whether you are the accused, or the victim, in this situation, we would advise that you first get legal support about the protections offered to you under law.
 The stalking and harassment solicitors team at Graham Walker Solicitors are always available to go through your options and will explain how you go about stopping abusive behaviour or defending yourself from allegations you disagree with.

 Stalking is becoming an increasingly common type of harassment.
 Section 39 allows for someone to be charged with this crime after two incidents or concerning behaviour being reported to the police.
 If the allegation is of threatening or abusive behaviour, then only a single incident needs to be reported.

 After the charge has been agreed, the court’s representatives can give down orders such as an interdict or a non-harassment order.
 This insists that the named person keeps away from the victim of harassment and imposes penalties if they don’t.

 A non-harassment order may also be connected to the power of arrest.
 This means that a person can be immediately arrested for breaking the terms of the order.
 In the case of an interdict, the police can become involved if the terms are broken.
 The victim may also claim compensation.

-There are a number of defences available to people accused under Section 39 and Matthew Berlow at Graham Walker Solicitorsare well-equipped to advocate for the best outcome for their clients.
+There are several defences available to people accused under Section 39, and Matthew Berlow at Graham Walker Solicitors are well-equipped to advocate for the best outcome for their clients.
 We can work with cases of accusations of cyber-stalking or bullying, identity theft and ‘phishing’, Illegal downloading (copyright theft) and hacking or spreading malicious content.